Lochnivar/ashverse/books/book-01-the-match/chapter-02.md

 "Yes Sir?"

 "I believe we have an army to lead.
-New orders to be issued immediately.
-General Ewell is to begin withdrawing quietly."
+New orders to be issued immediately."

 "Back to Virginia, sir?"

 Longstreet shook his head and tucked Marse Robert's hand under the rebel gray blanket over his chest.
+The vigil complete.

+The generals who were sitting, thrust to their feet and began to crowd around the door as John Walter stepped back.

+"General Lee is dead?"
+Ewell asked, the nervous energy turning into something more anxious, mirroring John Walter's anxiety.

+Longstreet stood in the door and nodded at the gaggle of generals.
+He could issue these orders himself.

+"Yes."
+Longstreet confirmed almost gently.
+"General Ewell, you are to withdraw as quietly as possible."

+"Virginia, sir?"
+Early asked as if he couldn't believe it.

 "No, we march north to Harrisburg.
+We face the army about and march by the left flank on the Mummasburg–Carlisle–Harrisburg road with all possible speed.
 General Lee wanted us to be a thorn in the side of the Yankees and, by God, we're going to turn them green with rot."